jakutis/jakutis.github.io/_posts/2013-03-14-why-i-quit-facebook.markdown

 6. Facebook, Inc. is in that business cycle phase which means begin seriously monetizing.
 Since Facebook account is free and will always remain free, users are paying indirectly - by watching the advertisements and exchanging real currency into Facebook currency.
 7. If you can get by without <insert_object_here>, then you should get rid of <insert_object_here>.

 I've also closed my Google account.
 I didn't use any of the services that require a Google login.
 I host the email server myself - postfix-spamassassin combo is easy to setup and run without any maintenance.

 Same for GitHub - I did not use any of their best features - issue tracking, in-place editing, commit commenting.
-I have my little cgit+gitolite install works like a champ, infinite private repositories.
+My little cgit+gitolite install works like a champ, infinite private repositories.

 As for Twitter - I prefer RSS.